NCAR/eol_scons/README.md

    * $HOME/.scons/site_scons
    * ./site_scons

-Therefore one needs to install eol_scons in one of the above places, or specify a --site-dir command line option.
+Therefore one needs to install eol_scons in one of the above places, or use the --site-dir command line option.

-SCons prior to version 2.3 only searches ./site_scons.
+SCons prior to version 2.3 only searches ./site_scons by default.

 Another option is to create an eol_scons Python package and install it in the usual locations.
 Support for this should be provided soon.
 Note that SCons ignores the PYTHONPATH environment variable.